mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-3-packages-netlink-genetlink-and-wifi.md

 with several existing netlink packages for Go, but I was unable to find one that I felt suited my needs.

-Several of the existing, popular packages made decisions I wasn’t happy with:
+Several of the existing, popular packages made decisions I wasn't happy with:

 - lack of documentation
 - lack of tests